freemind001/easy-switcher/README.md

 ## Configuring
 For manual configuration please edit /etc/easy-switcher/default.conf after installation.
 Easy Switcher has built-in configuration tool.
-Please use -c or --configure key to configure Easy Switcher automatically.
+Please run it in terminal with -c or --configure key to configure automatically.

 ## Troubleshooting
 Run-time errors are written to syslog.
-For detailed info run Easy Switcher in terminal in a debug mode using -d or --debug key.
+For detailed info run Easy Switcher in terminal in a debug mode with -d or --debug key.

 ## Known bugs & issues
 * Doesn't work correctly together with key remappers such as keyd